 If you want to read more about beating procrastination, check out the following:

 If you are a person who chooses to procrastinate, stall and make excuses rather than take action now, find out the reason.
 It is important to find out why you don’t take action when you should.

 If you are a person who chooses to procrastinate, stall and make excuses rather than take action now, find out the reason.
 Click here to read more.

-What if instead, she looked at her to do list, picked a task and worked on it until it was complete.
-Instead of interrupting herself to handle some new item on the list she completed the first task and then addressed the new important task on the to-do list.
+What if instead, she looked at her to-do list, picked a task, and worked on it until it was complete.
+Instead of interrupting herself to handle a new item on the list, she completed the first task and then addressed the new important task on the to-do list.
 At the end of the day, that first list would be done, completely done.
 The new important task that arose would be done.
-In short, she would be able to look back at the to-do list with pride of completion.
-Instead of being controlled by her to do list or allowing procrastination to keep her from moving, she would be the master of the to-do list and ended the day with a feeling of success.
+In short, she would be able to look back at the to-do list with pride in completion.
+Instead of being controlled by her to-do list or allowing procrastination to keep her from moving, she would be the master of the to-do list and ended the day with a feeling of success.

 It is important to develop good habits and to have practices that lead to good results.
 If you start working on an item in your to-do list and keep at that item until it is done, you can transfer that behavior over to other areas of your life.
 Complete the laundry before working on the dishes.
 Complete one chore before moving to the next.
 This habit will help you be organized, procrastinate less, and feel good about yourself and what you do accomplish.
 Always remember as you start each task on your to-do list, do not procrastinate, keep your mind on your mission and your mission on your mind.